Support and Defend

-Support and Defend (stylized as Tom Clancy Support and Defend, Tom Clancy: Support and Defend, or Tom Clancy’s Support and Defend in the United Kingdom) is a thriller novel, written by Mark Greaney and published on July 22, 2014.
-The book is a spinoff from the Tom Clancy universe and features FBI agent and The Campus operative Dominic “Dom” Caruso, who is President Jack Ryan’s nephew.
-It is the first novel in the franchise written after Clancy’s death during the previous year, as well as Greaney’s first solo contribution to the overall series.
+Support and Defend (stylized as Tom Clancy Support and Defend, Tom Clancy: Support and Defend, or Tom Clancy's Support and Defend in the United Kingdom) is an action thriller novel, written by Mark Greaney and published on July 22, 2014.
+It is the first book in the Ryanverse released after its creator Tom Clancy's death in 2013, as well as Greaney's first solo entry in the franchise.

-In the novel, Caruso must stop a seemingly rogue National Security Council (NSC) staffer who had run off with top secret documents and is being pursued by the Iranians and the Russians.
+Support and Defend features FBI agent and The Campus operative Dominic "Dom" Caruso, President Jack Ryan's nephew, as he tracks down a seemingly rogue National Security Council (NSC) staffer.
 It debuted at number three in the New York Times bestseller list.